yewonh311/HELEN-health-app/README.md

 # HELEN-Health-app
 Participated in LIKELION US 2022 project ideathon as a team leader.
+(Still updating)

 ## HELEN: 헬린 🦁